Magnitude 6.2 earthquake jolts Turkiye’s Istanbul

 It was at a depth of 10km (6.21 miles), according to the German Research Centre for Geosciences (GFZ).

+The quake was felt in several neighbouring provinces and in the city of Izmir, some 550 kilometres (340 miles) south of Istanbul.
 The initial quake was followed by three others with magnitudes of 4.4 to 4.9, posted AFAD on X.

+The quake struck during a public holiday in Turkiye, forcing authorities in Istanbul to cancel scheduled events.

-As buildings shook, people rushed onto the streets where crowds of worried-looking people stared at their mobile phones for information or made calls, an AFP correspondent said.
+As buildings shook in the city located on the European and Asian shores of the Bosphorus strait, people rushed onto the streets where crowds of worried-looking people stared at their mobile phones for information or made calls, an AFP correspondent said.

 “I just felt earthquake, I’ve got to get out,” said a shaken-looking decorator rushing out of a fourth floor apartment where he was working near the city’s Galata Tower, who did not want to give his name.

-There were no immediate reports of damage, but people evacuated buildings as structures rumbled in the city, located on the European and Asian shores of the Bosphorus strait.
+Turkey’s Interior Minister Ali Yerlikaya told national TV network HaberTurk that authorities had not received reports of collapsed buildings, but that there had been reports of damage to buildings.
 Broadcaster TGRT reported that one person had been injured as a result of jumping off a balcony during the quake, which occurred during a public holiday in Turkiye.

-Kemal Cebi, the mayor of Kucukcekmece district in western Istanbul, told local broadcaster NTV that there were “no negative developments yet” but said that there were traffic jams and that many buildings were already at risk due to the density of the area.
+Kemal Cebi, the mayor of Kucukcekmece district in western Istanbul, told local broadcaster NTV that there were “no negative developments yet”, but said that there were traffic jams and that many buildings were already at risk due to the density of the area.

-In a post on X, Turkiye’s Interior Minister Ali Yerlikaya said emergency authorities have begun “field assessments” and offered well wishes to those affected.
+In a post on X, Yerlikaya said emergency authorities have begun “field assessments” and offered well wishes to those affected.

-İstanbul Marmara Denizi Silivri’de 6️⃣.2️⃣ büyüklüğünde bir deprem meydana gelmiştir. Çevre illerden de hissedilen depremle ilgili olarak, AFAD ve ilgili kurumlarımızın tüm ekipleri saha taramalarına başlamıştır.

 AFAD warned people in the region against entering damaged buildings.

-The tremors could be felt as far away as Bulgaria, according to AFP journalists in the capital Sofia.
+The tremors could be felt as far away as Bulgaria, according to the AFP news agency in the capital Sofia.

-Turkey is crossed by two major fault lines, and earthquakes are frequent.
+Turkey is crossed by two significant fault lines, and earthquakes are frequent.

 A magnitude 7.8 earthquake on February 6, 2023, and a second powerful tremor that came hours later, destroyed or damaged hundreds of thousands of buildings in 11 southern and southeastern Turkish provinces, leaving more than 53,000 people dead.

 Another 6,000 people were killed in the northern parts of neighbouring Syria.

 While Istanbul was not impacted by that earthquake, the devastation heightened fears of a similar quake with experts citing the city’s proximity to fault lines.